WanpengXu/WanpengXu-CV/index.md

 XuZhou, JiangSu
 ```

+- Switched out of Geological Sciences at School of Resources & Geosciences after freshman year
 - Undergraduate in Information Security at School of Computer Science & Technology
 - Advised by [Zhiwen Shao](https://zhiwenshao.github.io/)